Anghus Houvouras on Super Mario Bros., and whether it is the worst adapted property ever…

 The show and the movie were total disasters.

 There’s been so much written about the failure of the Super Mario Bros. movie.
-Our own Luke Owen has written extensively on the subject in his book Lights, Camera, GAME OVER!.
+Luke Owen has written extensively on the subject in his book Lights, Camera, GAME OVER!.
 There’s also some well written chapters devoted to this cinematic debacle in Blake Harris’ Console Wars.
 I haven’t seen nearly as much attention paid to The Super Mario Bros.
 Super Show!.
 This is a pile of hot garbage that deserves more derision.

 How do you begin to dissect a pile of garbage?
 I suppose all you can do is roll up your sleeves and dig in.
 The show is lazy in a way that feels almost perverse.
 Even the title feels like the laziest possible option.
 The fact that word ‘Super’ appears twice is a clear indicator of how little thought was put into this product.
 I can picture a conference room filled with television executives conceiving the entire creative scope of the show over a liquid lunch.
 Top shirt buttons unbuttoned, ties loosened, sipping on a glass of bargain basement scotch.
 Trying to focus on the show but their inebriated minds drifting towards evening dinner plans.
 Every spoken sentence clearly indicating that none of them had actually played a videogame in their life.